arno-di-loreto/apihandyman.io/_posts/2015-06-10-read-should-every-company-consider-providing-an-api-on-nordic-apis-blog.md

 tags:
   - Governance
   - Strategy
+full: true
 ---
 My other self Arnaud Lauret writes about APIs too.
-This week you can read [Should Every Company Consider Providing an API?](http://nordicapis.com/should-every-company-consider-providing-an-api/) on Nordic APIs blog.<!--more-->
+This week you can read [Should Every Company Consider Providing an API?](http://nordicapis.com/should-every-company-consider-providing-an-api/) on Nordic APIs blog.